From: pucktricks

 Date: 01-20-2005, 09:03 AM (10 of 10)

 That's what I'd thought from looking at a few of their dresses.
 I have one pattern I LOVE from Sense and Sensibility patterns that she gives instructions on how to modify it to a nursing dress as well as to modify it to a maternity dress (of course at the time I made the maternity dress I was a lot smaller, and so now my stomach doesn't really fit it, sigh).
+I hadn't even thought ahead to making nursing clothes, I'll have to think on that.
+I didn't really end up making that many maternity clothes because I was so disappointed with my first one.
+Oh well.
+Ticia |

 User: pucktricks

-Member since: 03-31-2004
+Member since: 03-31-2004 Total posts: 570 |

-Visit Sew What’s Up for the latest sewing and quilting tips and discussions.
+Visit Sew Whats Up for the latest sewing and quilting tips and discussions.

-This page was originally located on Sew What’s New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-14456.html
+This page was originally located on Sew Whats New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-14456.html